V-Mokhun/GameHub/README.md

 - One of the challenges I faced was finding out how to fetch the IGDB Api correctly, which included using axios interceptors to keep the token updated, Next.js rewrites to avoid proxy issues and writing custom functions to create body for requests.
 - Another challenge was to handle the data from IGDB Api, which was not always consistent and required a lot of data manipulation.
 - It was also challenging to handle the cache correctly, when and how to invalidate it, how to use it with realtime chat and how to use it with IGDB Api.
+- Another challenge was to implement import from Steam, which required a lot of research and testing.
+I had to find a way to get the user's Steam games, then find a way to get the game's data from IGDB Api and then find a way to import it into the database.
 - Lastly, it was challenging to implement the realtime chat, which required a lot of research and testing.
 Especially, I tried to implement infinite scroll for messages, but it was not working correctly with the cache, so I had to abandon it.

 <p align="right">(<a href="#gamehub">back to top</a>)</p>